 They're Your Best Friend, But You're Not Theirs

-It may feel heartbreaking to find out that the person you consider your best friend doesn't feel the same way.
-You might have loving feelings toward your friend and feel they're not reciprocated because your friend has another best friend or only considers you a casual friend.
+It may feel heartbreaking to hear that the person you consider your best friend doesn't feel the same way.
+You might personally feel love towards your friend but also believe it's not being reciprocated because your friend has someone else they consider their best friend.
 You might feel jealous or hurt when you see them making posts with others.

 Although you might choose to keep your friendship with this person, if the love is unrequited, it could also be beneficial to seek other friendships.
-You can try to have more than one friend, and you might have more than one best friend.
-If your friend hasn't expressed that they don't think you're their best friend, ask them if your worries are correct.
-You might find that they show love and care differently but still appreciate your space in their life.
+There are plenty of other people in the world, and it can be helpful to explore your options.
+You may want to try to have more than one good friend, and as a result, you may end up having more than one best friend.
+If your friend hasn't explicitly expressed that you aren’t their best friend, ask them if your worries are correct.
+In some cases, it's possible that the situation has been exaggerated in your head; in these instances, it's helpful to get clarification.
+You might find that some friends show love and care differently but still appreciate your space in their lives.

 How To Address Unrequited Platonic Love

-It could be valuable to open a discussion if you think there's a conflict in your friendship or feel uncomfortable with your friend's actions.
+It could be valuable to open a discussion if you think there's a conflict in your friendship or feel like you can’t accept your friend's actions.
 Be as honest as possible and allow your friend to speak.
 Actively listen to their response and try to understand their point of view, as long as they're respectful toward you.
 You may learn that a previous action or conflict angered or hurt your friend.
 In these cases, you might be able to resolve the conflict by talking about it and apologizing if you made a mistake.

 When talking with your friend, try to use "I" statements.
 For instance, instead of saying, "you hurt me when you did this," say, "I felt hurt when this happened."
 Using "you" statements might feel aggressive toward your friend.
 If you feel the relationship is one-sided, consider saying: